denizakdemir/vitaeDenizAkdemir/scripts/README.md

 ## Requirements

 These scripts require R with the following packages:
-- vitae
+- vitae (for CV generation)
-- rmarkdown
+- rmarkdown (for rendering Rmd files)
-- knitr
+- knitr (for document generation)
-- scholar
+- scholar (for Google Scholar integration)
-- bibtex
+- bibtex (for bibliography handling)
+- igraph and visNetwork (for collaboration network visualization)

+The `update_and_generate.R` script will automatically install any missing packages.